Mastering camelina cultivation

 Digital support: Presentations and resources handed over after each session.

 Technicians from development, economic and agri-supply organizations. farmers.
-Teachers End-of-session quiz, Q&A, individual satisfaction survey, self-assessment.If you have any requests for adaptations to help you succeed in your course, please contact the disability referent:
+Teachers Quiz during each session, Q&A, individual satisfaction survey, self-positioning.If you have any requests for adaptations to help you succeed in your course, please contact the disability referent:

 Christel CARO